DontTalkJustTravel

 • Visiting mountain or rural areas

-• Exploring historic neighborhoods at night
+• Exploring historic neighborhoods after sunset

 • Joining cultural or history-focused tours

-If you want a deeper cultural trip:
+If you want a deeper cultural trip (without over-planning):

-• Stay at least one night in Santo Domingo
+• Stay at least one night in Santo Domingo (Zona Colonial is the best “atmosphere” base)

-• Balance beach days with cultural days
+• Balance beach days with cultural days so your trip feels like more than one resort loop

 FAQ